 Owners claiming a stray animal as their own must provide Evidence of Ownership such as a bill of purchase, pictures that document ownership over time (i.e. puppy thru adult pictures), proof of rabies or licensing, and/or medical records.

-If an individual claims an animal after the Stray Hold date has elapsed, or they're lacking Evidence of Ownership, Henderson Animal Control personnel can choose to adopt the animal pending an approved application and agreement to spay or neuter the animal.
+If an individual claims an animal after the Stray Hold date has elapsed, or they're lacking Evidence of Ownership, Henderson Animal Protection personnel can choose to adopt the animal pending an approved application and agreement to spay or neuter the animal.

 Depending on the condition of the animal and circumstances regarding rabies control, wild animals may be set free in a safe release area.